-There is a risk that personnel not involved with the fMRI lab access your fMRI research record.
+There is a risk that personnel not involved with the fMRI lab could access your child's fMRI research record.
 Only those directly involved in this study will have access to the research records.
 All records will be maintained in a locked cabinet in a room with limited access and/or in an electronic password protected file.